This post may contain affiliate links. Please read our disclosure policy.

 Rich brownies filled with chunks of peanut butter fudge at a hit! get the recipe at barefeetinthekitchen.com

-Chocolate Peanut Butter Cup Ice Cream has been a kid favorite in my house for years now and this Vegan Chocolate Peanut Butter Ice Cream is another incredibly easy homemade ice cream that also happens to be dairy-free.
-If it’s frozen treats you’re after, you might also enjoy this Chocolate Peanut Butter Smoothie.
+Chocolate Peanut Butter Cup Ice Cream has been a kid favorite in my house for years now and it’s frozen treats you’re after, you might also enjoy this Chocolate Peanut Butter Smoothie.

 I’ve bookmarked Texan Erin’s Chocolate Peanut Butter Spread to make soon.
 I can’t wait to try it with fruit and spread on toast for breakfast and snacks!
 I also love the sound of this Reese’s Chocolate Peanut Butter Tart from Life, Love and Sugar.